Ron McLarty – R.I.P.

 Ronald William “Ron” McLarty is an American actor, playwright, narrator and novelist.
 He is regarded as one of the country’s leading audiobook narrators, having done over 100 titles and received many Audie Awards.
 McLarty has appeared in numerous television series, films and stage productions.
 Wikipedia

 McLarty is quoted as calling himself “a writer who acted” rather than an actor who wrote.
+His recurring role as Sgt.
+Belson on Spenser for Hire made Ron very recognizable, but his novels were his passion.

 You Might also like